Bulgarian political crisis (2021–2026): 2023 election

-At the first sitting of the Assembly on 12 April, no speaker could be elected, with the parliamentarians only sitting for a matter of a few minutes.
-There was not much progress built on government formation, though GERB and PP–DB pledged to meet and pass laws where the two groupings could see eye-to-eye.
+At the first sitting of the Assembly on 12 April, no speaker could be elected, with the parliamentarians only sitting for a few minutes.
+There was little progress toward government formation, though GERB and PP–DB pledged to meet and pass laws where the two groupings could see eye-to-eye.
 On 22 May, PP and GERB agreed to form a government with a rotational premiership.
 Nikolai Denkov, PP's candidate would be the Prime Minister for the first 9 months of the government and Mariya Gabriel, the GERB candidate, would serve as Deputy Prime Minister and Foreign Affairs Minister.
 After 9 months, the two would switch positions.
 Petkov claimed the government was not a coalition, and that it was the best they could do, despite breaking their pre-election promise.
 Petkov also said he hoped the government could survive for at least 18 months, and confirmed he would not be a part of the cabinet.

-It was reported that DB will support the government, but from the outside with no ministers in government.
+It was reported that DB would support the government, but with no ministers in government.
 Alleged recordings from an incriminating PP meeting, including both leaders, were released by Radostin Vassilev, an MP for PP–DB, who left the party.
 Petkov claimed the recordings did not represent the truth and were manipulated.
-There were suggestions that these recordings could impact the formation of the PP and GERB cooperation agreement, but Borisov said it would not make an impact.

-Denkov, the proposed Prime Minister, released the cabinet composition alongside the proposed Deputy Prime Minister, Gabriel on 2 June.
-They announced that they had joined in negotiations with DPS, in order to achieve the supermajority of 160 MPs needed to enact constitutional reforms.
+There were suggestions that these recordings could impact the formation of a PP and GERB cooperation agreement, but Borisov said it would not make an impact.
+Denkov, the proposed Prime Minister, released the cabinet composition alongside the proposed Deputy Prime Minister, Gabriel, on 2 June.
+They announced that they were negotiating with DPS, in order to achieve the supermajority of 160 MPs needed to enact constitutional reforms.
 DPS said they would not prevent the government's formation, but they were more vague regarding their explicit support.